TRISTAN-ORF/RiboTIE/README.md

 #### Python environment

 The application of predictive tools and part of the data processing is performed through python.
 As with any python project, it is recommended to create a custom environment using `conda`.
+Package installation is often easier achieved using `pip`, as conda often finds conflicts between packages that are typically not problematic.

 To create a new environment, run: